IAVA | March 11, 2020

 The IAVA DC Team has a motto: ABA (Always Be Advocating).
 The saying of course is a variation of “Always Be Closing,” which was made famous in the movie classic Glengarry Glen Ross.

-Even now, though, the IAVA legislative team is hard at work advocating for our community.
+Even here though the IAVA legislative team is hard at work advocating for our community.
 We’ve met with several offices to coordinate on IAVA priorities going into the 115th Congress, and we have engaged with staffers that have landed jobs with new Congressional members.

 Many on Capitol Hill and in the veterans community have serious concerns about who the new VA Secretary may be and what plans that person may have for Post-9/11 veterans issues.
 Accordingly, IAVA Founder and CEO Paul Rieckhoff recently published an opinion column for CNN calling out President-Elect Trump for not prioritizing the nomination of a new VA secretary and for not yet having met with any leaders from the leading veterans service organizations.
 That article can be found here.